+Thus, with two of the three majority justices expressing opposition to the reservation system, we cannot dismiss the possibility that the decision was politically motivated.
+However, in this paper, we offer an alternative perspective: a significant technical oversight by the majority justices, which we discuss in detail in Section \ref{sec:critical}, may have also contributed to their controversial decision.

-The main outrage against the judgment stems from the widespread perspective that it betrays the philosophy of affirmative action in India.
-We agree with this perspective.
-In order to contribute to this important debate, we present an analysis of the judgment from a completely different angle.
-Our paper can be seen as a complementary effort that presents the flaws of the Majority opinion from a market design perspective.
-Following our formal analysis in Section \ref{sec:model}, in Section \ref{sec:critical} we refute the main (and what appears to be pivotal) arguments in the Majority opinion that is used to justify the exclusion of socially and educationally backward classes from the scope of EWS reservation.
-Therefore, we conclude that the majority justices fundamentally altered the structure of affirmative action in India on completely false premises.
-In contrast, our formal analysis highlights the virtue of the Dissenting opinion, and shows how it could have been operationalized through three alternative refinements of the scope-expanded EWS policy, each with a distinct normative interpretation.
+To contribute to this important debate, we present an analysis of the judgment from a completely different angle.
+Our paper highlights the flaws of the Majority Opinion from a market design perspective.
+Following our formal analysis in Sections \ref{sec:model} and \ref{sec:3choicerules}, in Section \ref{sec:critical} we refute the main arguments in the Majority Opinion used to justify the exclusion of socially and educationally backward classes from the scope of EWS reservation.
+Therefore, we conclude that the majority justices fundamentally altered the structure of affirmative action in India based on false premises.
+In contrast, our formal analysis underscores the virtue of the Dissenting Opinion and demonstrates how it could have been operationalized through three alternative policies, each eliminating the controversial exclusion with its distinct normative justification.

-The confusion of the majority justices is largely due to a subtle technical aspect of the county's reservation system, which we discuss next.
+The confusion among the majority justices largely stems from a subtle technical aspect of the country's reservation system, which we discuss in the following section.